 Time won’t wait for us while we bathe our faces in the light of our screens, bowing our heads to behold a million numbing words and images.

 I don’t think technology is inherently evil.
-But I also have to admit I repeatedly put my phone down and wish I hadn’t picked it up.
+But I also have to admit I repeatedly pick my phone up and later wish I hadn’t.
 I’ve never had the opposite experience.

 This post isn’t really about our devices.
 It’s about searching for joy.